aaron9589/esphome-for-model-railroading/jmri-mqtt-verification-guide.md

 For example, entering `Kiama/Down Main` as the Hardware Address produces:
 - **System Name:** `MTKiama/Down Main`
-- **MQTT topic:** `trains/turnout/Kiama/Down Main` (with MQTT Channel `trains/turnout/`)
+- **MQTT topic:** `trains/track/turnout/Kiama/Down Main` (MQTT Channel `trains/` + Turnout send topic `track/turnout/` + hardware address)

-To find the right Hardware Address, look at `turnout_01_topic` in your `point_control.yaml` and strip the MQTT Channel and topic middle prefixes.
+To find the right Hardware Address, look at `turnout_01_topic` in your `point_control.yaml` and strip the MQTT Channel and Turnout send topic values (both shown in JMRI Preferences → Additional Connection Settings).
 For example, if:

 ```
 turnout_01_topic: trains/track/turnout/Kiama/Up Loop
 ```

-and your Turnout send topic middle is `track/turnout/`, enter the hardware address portion:
+and your MQTT Channel is `trains/` and Turnout send topic is `track/turnout/`, enter the hardware address portion:

 ```
 Kiama/Up Loop